A classification of phases of bosonic quantum lattice systems in one dimension: A classification of invertible phases of bosonic 1d systems

 Conversely, suppose we are given a density matrix on a half-line $A$ with eigenvalues $\lambda_1\geq\lambda_2\geq...$.
 We may assume that the dimension of $\SA_A$ is infinite, since otherwise the statement is obviously true.
 Pick any pure factorized state $\psi_0$ on $A$ and choose a basis in each on-site Hilbert space $\CV_j$, $j\in A,$ such that for all $j$ the first basis vector gives the state $\psi_0\vert_{\SA_j}$.
 This gives a lexicographic basis $|n\ral$, $n\in\mathbb N$, in the GNS Hilbert space of $\psi_0$.
 By our assumption on the growth of dimensions of $d_j={\rm dim}\ \CV_j$, there are positive constants $c$ and $\alpha$ such that for any $r$ and any $n<e^{c r^\alpha}$ the vector state $|n\ral \lal n|$ coincides with $\psi_0$ outside of $\Gamma_r$.
 Therefore the state $\sum_{n=1}^\infty \lambda_n |n \ral \lal n|$ is $f$-close to $\psi_0$, where $f(r)=g(c r^\alpha)=\Or$. \end{proof}

 By Lemma \ref{lma:schmidt} any restriction $\psi|_A$ of a state $\psi$ with $g(r)$-decay of Schmidt coefficients to a half-line $A$ can be purified by a state on $\bar{A}$, which is $f$-close far from the origin of $A$ to a pure factorized state for some $f(r)$ that depends on $g(r)$ only.
 We call such state a {\it truncation} of $\psi$ to $A$.
 Clearly, if $\omega$ is a truncation of $\psi$ to $A$, then $\omega|_A = \psi|_A$.
-The following lemma shows that truncations exist for all invertible states and are in a trivial phase (that is, are stably SRE).
+The following lemma shows that truncations exist for all invertible states.

-\begin{lemma} Any invertible state $\psi$ has $g(r)$-decay of Schmidt coefficients for some $g(r)$.
-Moreover its truncation to any half-line is in a trivial phase. \end{lemma}